dewhitney/HW1-dewhitney/HW1.md

 1. Use the GEOmetabd package to find all HCV gene expression data using the Illumina platform submitted by an investigator at Yale.
 This should be done with a single query, showing the title, the GSE accession number, the GPL accession number and the manufacturer and the description of the platform used.

-First we update and install the necessary packages for Bioconductor.
+**Answer**First we update and install the necessary packages for Bioconductor.

 ```r
 # This can take a long time to download/install